nehachintawar/e-commerce-website/README.md

 Tasks are saved in the browser's LocalStorage, which means the tasks will persist even if the page is refreshed.
 However, tasks are not saved across different browsers or devices.

-Contributing

-Feel free to fork this project, submit issues, or open pull requests if you'd like to contribute.